CRM Method Detail Entity

 negate: false # Ignored when bundles is empty

-Result: Available for address, email, and telephone bundles.
+Result: Available for address, email, and telephone types.

-Case 2: Inclusive Bundle Filtering (negate = false)
+Case 2: Inclusive Type Filtering (negate = false)

-When bundles contains values and negate is false, the type applies only to the listed bundles.
+When bundles contains values and negate is false, the detail type applies only to the listed types.

 id: mobile